How to Delete Reconciliation in QuickBooks Online

 Consider the following prior to reversing a reconciliation process:

-Viewing an audit trail is available through the app.
-An audit log will track the process of undoing a reconciliation or un-reconciling transactions.
+• Audit Trail: QuickBooks Online provides an audit log to track the process of undoing a reconciliation or unreconciling transactions.

-If you have multiple errors across different periods, it’s best to reverse the most recent reconciliation at the beginning.
+• Timing: If multiple errors exist across different periods, it’s best to reverse the most recent reconciliation first.

-Investigate the reasons for breaking off reconciliation to prevent making the same mistakes again when you re-establish it.
+• Find the Main Reason Behind the Issue: Investigate why the reconciliation broke to prevent repeating the same mistakes when re-establishing it.

 Conclusion